 Return to your Illustrator file and create a New Layer from the Layers panel.
 File > Place the "Animals.eps" file onto this layer.

 Trace the image and vectorize it using the process described in Step 2, above.

-Make sure you have opened up the Lino Cut Brushes set in Illustrator, so they are easily to hand.
+Make sure you have opened up the Lino Cut Brushes set in Illustrator, so they're ready at hand.

 Take the Paintbrush Tool (B) and select one of the linocut brushes.
 Experiment with different brushes until you find a style that suits a particular element on your design.